xinshengwang/Tacotron-pytorch/README.md

     ```
 * Training

-    This code supports kinds of attention mechanisms  and reference embedding methods, you can define the specific model within a hyperparameter config file.
+    This code supports kinds of attention mechanisms and reference embedding methods.
+You can define the specific model within a hyperparameter config file.
 In ```/bash```, there are already several set hyperparameter files.
 You can follow the script ```bash/gst-train.sh``` to start the training.
     ```
     python main.py \
         --cfg_file= config/gst-tts.yaml \